evagoras/ezCFJSON/README.md

 <img src="https://github.com/evagoras/ezCFJSON/blob/master/populated_bean.png" alt="Populated Bean" width="400">

 ## toJson([everything=true])
 Serializes the Bean (and its nested relationships) to a JSON string.
+By default it will serialize all the properties, including the nested ones, unless you pass a `false` argument to the function which will then return only the populated ones.

 This example populates and serializes from a JSON string:
 ```